First Arkansas Oil Wells

 Unlike traditional fields containing hydrocarbons in porous formations, shale holds natural gas in a fine-grained rock or “tight sands.”
 Until the 1990s, drilling in most shale formations was not considered profitable for production.

-Surrounded by 20 acres of lush woodlands, the Arkansas Museum of Natural Resources collects and exhibits southern Arkansas petroleum – and brine – industrial history.
-It also documents the social history that accompanied the state’s oil boom of the 1920s.
+Surrounded by 20 acres of lush woodlands, the Arkansas Museum of Natural Resources collects and exhibits southern Arkansas petroleum – along with the history of brine drilling and the salt industry.
+It also has documented the social and economic histories that accompanied the 1920s oil boom.

 _______________________